JetBrains/kotlin-multiplatform-dev-docs/topics/journal/multiplatform-introduce-your-team.md

 ## Prepare for questions about multiplatform development from your team

 No matter how detailed your pitch is, your team will have a lot of questions.
-Listen carefully, and try to answer them all patiently.
+Listen carefully and try to answer them all patiently.
 You might expect the majority of the questions to come from the iOS part of the team, as they are the developers who aren't used to seeing Kotlin in their everyday developer routine.
 This list of some of the most common questions could help you here:

 ### Q: I heard applications based on cross-platform technologies can be rejected from the App Store.
 Is taking this risk worth it?